 Reader Nils G. pointed out that the URL of the article reveals that there was a decision to change the title of the article from one that focused on race to one that focused on alcohol.
 When you’re posting an article, the program automatically creates a URL using the first title you choose.
 If you later change the title, the URL stays the same.
 The URL of this article?: “UW Fraternity Temporarily Suspended for Racial Incident.”

 So, there was a choice to change the impact of this article from one that put race front-and-center to one about (frat) boys being (drunken frat) boys.
-We can only speculate about why.Lisa Wade is a professor at Occidental College.
+We can only speculate about why.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.